DekodeInteraktiv/project-base/INSTALLATION.md

 ## Structure

-- Packages
- Contains all of the code developed for the project such as plugins, themes, mu-plugins and any custom libs etc. This gets built into and symlinked into public by composer.
+- *Packages* - Contains all of the code developed for the project such as plugins, themes, mu-plugins and any custom libs etc. This gets built into and symlinked into public by composer.
-- Public
- The files used by WordPress.
+- *Public* - The files used by WordPress.
 Contents are generated automatically from packages using composer.
-- Tools
- Build and setup scripts used by Codeship and Local
+- *Tools* - Build and setup scripts used by Codeship and Local
-- Config
- Environment variable setup
+- *Config* - Environment variable setup

 ## Local setup
 1. If setting up a new project, create a git repo using [Project base]https://github.com/DekodeInteraktiv/project-base as the template.
 Otherwise skip this step.